International games developers and studios have a new route to start their games business in the North of England

 To find out more about the process of applying for a Startup or Innovator visa click here.

-If you’re already based in the UK and you're interested in the support we offer games developers and studios, you can still access all of the same benefits by becoming a member of the Kollider Incubator powered by Barclays Eagle Labs.
+If you’re already based in the UK and you're interested in the support we offer games developers and studios, you can still access all of the same benefits by becoming a member of Kollider powered by Barclays Eagle Labs.